 Farm Credit supports rural communities and agriculture with reliable, consistent credit and financial services, today and tomorrow.
-It has been fulfilling its mission of helping rural America grow and thrive for more than a century with the capital necessary to make businesses successful and by financing vital infrastructure and communication services.
+It has been fulfilling its mission of helping rural America grow and thrive for more than a century with the capital necessary to support businesses' success and by financing vital infrastructure and communication services.
 For more information, visit www.FarmCredit.com.